MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Tags/v1.0.11/AzureRM.Tags.md

 # AzureRM.Tags Module
 ## Description
-This module contains cmdlets that manage Azure tags in Azure Resource Manager.
+This module contains cmdlets that manage predefined Azure tags in Azure Resource Manager.

+An Azure tag is a name-value pair that is used to categorize your Azure resources and resource groups.
+For example, you can categorize by department or cost center.

 ## AzureRM.Tags Cmdlets
 ### [Get-AzureRmTag](Get-AzureRmTag.md)